-A love of shooting, hunting and being outdoors was a passion instilled in me by my parents at a very young age.
+A love of shooting, family hunting vacations, and being outdoors was a passion instilled in me by my parents at a very young age.
 I’ve spent most of my life in pursuit of some wild game, whether it’s fishing or hunting and enjoyed every opportunity that it has afforded me in my life.
 However, my greatest opportunity has come here recently when I had the opportunity to pass that love and tradition on to my 4 year old daughter Leela.
-I was chomping at the bit to finally have the opportunity, but I wanted to pick the right time to make sure she understood what it was that we were doing and also to be able to make that connection to father and daughter time spent in the field.
+I was chomping at the bit to finally have the opportunity for a family hunting trip, but I wanted to pick the right time to make sure she understood what it was that we were doing and also to be able to make that connection to father and daughter time spent in the field.
 I wasn’t sure if at 4 years old that it was the right time, but I was sure that I was going to find out!

 After spending time in the yard hunting the ever elusive tin can and cardboard box with a BB Gun, I figured it was time to step up our game to a more advanced firearm.
 I made a trip to a local gun shop and found myself a Ruger American Predator .22 LR, which comes factory threaded to accept my SilencerCo Sparrow SS suppressor.
 While noticing she was struggling understanding the concept of iron sights, she seemed really apt to understand the concept of a scope and crosshairs.
 This led me to finally putting the last piece of the puzzle together and outfitting her rifle with an ATN X-Sight 4K Pro 5-20x.
 The perfect level of base magnification for her distances and providing the clearest daytime image in an optic I could help her utilize.